oserr/datemap/README.md

     * if environment was created locally: `source activate env`.
 If this is not the current working directory, then you nee to specify the path to `env`.
 5. Launch flask: `python app.py`.
 6. Browse the app by opening a browser and fetching `localhost:500`.
+7. When you are done, exit your environment with `source deactivate`.

+If you are on Windows, then you can activate and deactivate environments without preceding the commands with `source`, e.g., `activate datemap`.

 ## The application